 The education and permit requirements also apply if you plan to fish from shore for any species of fish and will be:

 - Fishing with a metal leader more than 4 feet long.

 - Deploying bait by any means other than casting (kayaking for example) while using a hook that is 1.5 inches or larger at its widest inside distance.

 - See below for more on how to take the educational course and receive your permit.

 Other regulation changes

-Several other rule changes go into effect July 1, including:
+Several other rule changes that went into effect in 2019 include: